 - The majority of the Scheme's members are expected to have broadly similar investment needs.
-The Trustees chose a lifestyle strategy targeting income drawdown at retirement as it reflects the option that is considered most likely to be appropriate for the majority of members, including members who: - o are unable to decide how they wish to take their retirement benefits; or - wish to take a more flexible approach, perhaps taking their benefits in a combination of ways and at different points in time. - It is believed that a significant proportion of the membership are either unengaged in or unable to decide where their pension pot should be invested; - Its design continues to meet its principal investment options; - The Trustees have taken into account the age and salary profile of members, the likely size of pension pots at retirement and the level of income that members are likely to need at retirement when designing the default option; - The demographic profile of the membership has not changed materially; and - The default arrangement is compliant with relevant legislation, regulation and the Trust Deed.
+The Trustees chose a lifestyle strategy targeting income drawdown at retirement as it reflects the option that is considered most likely to be appropriate for the majority of members, including members who: - o are unable to decide how they wish to take their retirement benefits; or - wish to take a more flexible approach, perhaps taking their benefits in a combination of ways and at different points in time. - It is believed that a significant proportion of the membership are either unengaged in or unable to decide where their pension pot should be invested; - Its design continues to meet its principal investment options; - The Trustees have taken into account the age and salary profile of members, the likely size of pension pots at retirement and the level of income that members are likely to need at retirement when designing the default option; and - The default arrangement is compliant with relevant legislation, regulation and the Trust Deed.